Eyadho/React-Webshop-Firebase-Project/README.md

 npm start

 ---
-## 📌 Overview

-This project demonstrates how to build a basic e-commerce workflow, including product listing, cart functionality, and real-time database updates using Firebase.
+## 🔥 What I Learned

+* Building a full e-commerce workflow
+* Using Firebase for authentication and database
+* Managing global state in React
+* Creating reusable components
+* Handling real-world UI/UX challenges
 ---

 ## ⭐️ Support